-- Work sheet - determines number of test devices needed
+- Worksheet - Determine the number of test devices needed

-- Tracking sheet - records test device information for the analytical laboratories
+- Tracking Sheet - Record test device information for the analytical laboratories

-When elevated levels of radon are found in schools, steps will be taken by school personnel to have the radon reduced.
-Radon mitigation is appropriate for school rooms where the initial and follow-up short-term radon test results average at 4.0 pCi/L or more.
+When elevated levels of radon are found in schools, steps will be taken by school personnel to have the radon levels reduced.
+Radon mitigation is appropriate for school rooms where the average of the initial and follow-up short-term radon test results are at or above 4.0 pCi/L.

 Tips for Radon Mitigation in Schools:

 Radon mitigation professionals will obtain all necessary building permits and utilize licensed electrician and plumbers for all applicable components of work rendered.